sigreen-nokia/gazoo/README.md

 ## Whats gazoo:

 * A Linux daemon that listens for Deepfield Defender events and speaks what happened (alarms)
+* It can also be used as a tool to decode webhooks sent from Defender
-* it can also be configured to do other things, such as send out different rest api calls based on the Defender events it receives
+* It can also be configured to do other things, such as send out different rest api calls based on the Defender events it receives

 ## Licence